garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Best Machine Learning Model.md

 		- Errors we don't see in our evaluation
 	- How well we expect to do for a completely unseen feature vector
 - No free lunch theorem (NFL theorem)
-	- the world is very structured
+	- the world is very structured $\rightarrow$ some datasets are more likely than others
 	- There is no best model achieving the best generalization error for every problem
 	- If model A generalizes better to new data than model B on one dataset, there is another dataset where model B works better